High road at Chilling: India builds Himalayan bridges and highways to match China

 “The infrastructure buildup by the Chinese is not only aiming at the quick deployment of forces but also to sustain them for a relatively longer period of time,” Rajagopalan said.

-Conceived in 1999, India’s NPD project moved at a glacial pace till work picked just a couple of year ago, said N.K.
+Conceived in 1999, India’s NPD project moved at a glacial pace till work picked up just a couple of years ago, said N.K.
 Jain, a commander in the state-run Border Roads Organisation (BRO).

 Since then, the BRO has built some 100 km of the NPD project, and constructed 11 of the 15 major bridges on the route.
 “Our work is happening at double the speed in the last two years,” Jain said.